What is the law in New South Wales for having a dog in the car?

-In New South Wales, some offences particularly traffic offences are strict liability.
+Within this state, some offences particularly traffic offences are strict liability.
 This means it does not matter if you did not have the mens rea (the intention/mental state) to commit the offence, you will legally be responsible if the actus reus can be proved (the act).
-What does this mean for me?
+What does this mean for you?
 Effectively that ignorance of the law will be no excuse.

-This article addresses the most common situations and questions, and the applicable law in New South Wales.
+This article addresses the most common situations and questions, and the applicable dog-in-car law in NSW.

-You must not carry your dog in a manner which unreasonably, unnecessarily or unjustifiably inflict pains upon the animal.
+You must not carry your pooch in a manner which unreasonably, unnecessarily or unjustifiably inflict pains upon the animal.

-put your dog in a crate free of any items which it may get entangled in including their lead; or
+put your pup in a crate free of any items which it may get entangled in including their lead; or

-use a correctly fitted harness on your dog and secure them using a dog seat belt (one end clips into the seat buckle, the other clips onto your dog's harness).
+use a correctly fitted harness on your pup and secure them using a dog seat belt (one end clips into the seat buckle, the other clips onto the harness).

 If you do not, the act is punishable by up to 50 penalty units, calculated at $110 per unit (to a maximum fine of $5,500) (Crimes (Sentencing Procedure) Act 1999 s17) under the Prevention of Cruelty to Animals Act 1979 s7) and/or 6 months imprisonment.